LukeBirkett/study-planner/955G5_Applied_Natural_Language_Processing/REVISION.md

 ## Stemming and Lemmatisation

 Morphology is the study how words are made up of smaller parts.
 For example, `cats` is `cat` and its plural `s`.
 In NLP application was probably want to capture all words with the base of `cat` (where cat refers to the animal).

-Other common morpology includes: `ed`, `ing`, `un`, `anti`
+Other common morpology includes: `ed`, `ing`, `un`, `anti`.

-Derivational Morphology is the process of creating a new work from an existing words with the use of affixes.

-`start`, `starter`, `restart`, `restartable`

-The affixes no only create a new word but change to a different part of speech, i.e. noun to verb.
+Derivational Morphology is the process of creating a new work from an existing words with the use of affixes. `start`, `starter`, `restart`, `restartable`.
+The affixes not only create a new word but change to a different part of speech, i.e. noun to verb.

 **Stemming* is the process of removing unwanted affixes so we can focus on the base content of the word.
 The `nltk` package has some built in functions for this.

 ```
 from nltk.stem.porter import PorterStemmer